bfpi/rails4-autocomplete/README.md

 	:"data-autocomplete-label" => "Sorry, nothing found."

-### set miminum number of characters  before a search is performed
+### Set miminum number of characters before a search is performed

+You can configure the minimum length of typed input before the search starts.
+Therefor use the attribute named ```data-autocomplete-minlength```.
+For example:

     autocomplete_field_tag 'address', '', address_autocomplete_path, :size => 75,
   	:"data-autocomplete-minlength" => 1

-### button to open list of selection. the button will be displayed if the attribute is present. the value of the attribute is used as link-title
+### Use button to open list of selection

+To simulate behavior of a normal selectbox you can use a button for opening the list for selection.
+The button will be displayed if the attribute ```data-autocomplete-dropdown``` is present.
+The value of this attribute is used as link title.
+For example:

     autocomplete_field_tag 'address', '', address_autocomplete_path, :size => 75,
   	:"data-autocomplete-dropdown" => "Show Items"